 JLPT is the Japanese Language Proficiency Test for international students.
 The test measures learner’s competence in vocabulary and grammar skills used in everyday tasks.

-There are five levels in the Japanese proficiency test.
-Each stage of the JLPT study consists of all four elements.
+There are five levels in the JLPT.
+Each stage consists of all four elements.
 Listening, Speaking, Reading and Writing.

 At the end of each level, students receive a certificate.
 Certificates are recognised as academic credit for Japanese language schools.
 They also become the eligibility for entry to higher education in Japan.

 When you apply for a job in Japan, employers see your JLPT grade and assess your employment ability.
 Therefore, in all aspects, JLPT makes a big difference in your success in Japan.

 Taking JLPT exams

 Tests are held twice a year in July and December in Japan and around the world.
 Test in each stage measures the Japanese proficiency on

 - The ability to use them in actual conversation